Phantom Pain - a Strange Chronic Pain

 One of the reasons you may develop chronic pain is a history of multiple injuries or past trauma.

-Al is a 54-year-old male, who had a severe accident at work resulting in his right leg being amputated above the knee, this happened in 1991.
 More recently he suffered another trauma falling in the shower, severely damaging his right hip, made worse by being home alone, lying on the bathroom floor for over seven hours.
-In our history taking at our first consultation Al could also recall several painful instances preceding his accident, even in childhood.

 He came to me with a wish to resolve "constant pain", as a result of his original loss of limb resulting in phantom limb pain and the more recent chronic hip injury.
-Below he tells of his experience of being treated by me.

 A client’s experience of phantom pain and hip injury

-– Al’s journey
+– Al’s Journey

-“I became a client of Jean Jordan at the Pain, Stress and Anxiety Clinic, in Christchurch, quite by accident, and most fortuitous turn of events it would become.
 At the time I has been a chronic pain sufferer over 20 years and was currently enrolled in an ACC sponsored pain management program with a large organisation, involving medical (drug prescription), physiological and psychological therapeutic interventions for approximately 10 months.
-It would be fair to say I had only limited success during this time.

-Try a natural treatment for pain
+Recommended natural treatment for chronic pain

-During a quite bad flare-up a colleague suggested that I might want to try Jean as he had discussed my situation and believed she may be able to help me.
 I was skeptical at first as I had been on the ACC rollercoasters of relapse-rehab-recovery, relapse-rehab-recovery several times over the years, and been enrolled in various programs with very limited success.
-However I decided I had nothing to lose by meeting with her and seen what she might offer.
+However I decided I had nothing to lose by meeting with her and seen what she might offer."

 Should I try one more chronic pain treatment